IAMconsortium/nomenclature/doc/source/user_guide/howto.rst

 Continuous Integration
 ----------------------

-In most cases, a model registration is submitted as a pull request to a project.
-As part of this, :func:`assert_valid_structure` (details can be found here: :ref:`cli`) is run automatically to assure that the model registration is valid.
+In most cases, a model registration is submitted as a pull request to a project repository hosted on GitHub.
+As part of this, :func:`assert_valid_structure` (details can be found here: :ref:`cli`) is run automatically to ensure that the model registration is valid.
 Any regions that are, for example mentioned in a mapping but not defined will raise an error.